A finite axiomatization of positive MV-algebras: Acknowledgments

 \section{Acknowledgments}

-The authors acknowledge the contribution of L.~M.~Cabrer in shaping the first ideas on positive MV-algebras at the initial stage of this research.
+We acknowledge the contribution of L.~M.~Cabrer in shaping the first ideas on positive MV-algebras at the initial stage of this research.
 Marco Abbadini was supported by the Italian Ministry of University and Research through the PRIN project n.\ 20173WKCM5 \emph{Theory and applications of resource sensitive logics}.
-Tomáš Kroupa and Sara Vannucci acknowledge the support by the project Research Center for Informatics (CZ.02.1.01/0.0/0.0/16\_019/0000765).
+Tom\'a\v{s} Kroupa and Sara Vannucci acknowledge the support by the project Research Center for Informatics (CZ.02.1.01/0.0/0.0/16\_019/0000765).